ajhoward7/xcelerate/code/main/algorithm/README.md

 - Approximate previous mileage (miles/run) beforehand
 - Are they looking to keep training levels from before or increase?
 (If increase, how many days a week do you want to run?)

+## Notes to self:
+To work on -- improving incorporation of workouts to training plans